The Magic Voyage: Home media

-The film was released under its original German version by Warner Bros. in home media, in France and Germany.
-Specifically, Warner Home Video released the film in Germany on VHS and LaserDisc, and Warner Vision on DVD in France, in co-operation with the Jean-Paul Bretagnolle Group (which would previously release it on VHS), in November 1999.
+The original German version was released by Warner Bros. in home media in France and Germany.
+Specifically, Warner Home Video released the film in Germany on VHS and LaserDisc, and Warner Vision on DVD in France, in cooperation with the Jean-Paul Bretagnolle Group (which would previously release it on VHS), in November 1999.

-In North America, the second English dubbed version came out on Hemdale Home Video on 3 December 1993.
-Image Entertainment and Faber International Films has carried over the Hemdale English dub onto the DVD release, which came out on 28 September 1999.
+In North America, the second English dubbed version was issued by Hemdale Home Video on 3 December 1993.
+Image Entertainment and Faber International Films carried over the Hemdale English dub onto the DVD release, which came out on 28 September 1999.
 In the Netherlands, this version was dubbed in Dutch and released on VCD and VHS in 1995 by CNR Film & Video, and on DVD by First Look.
 Its title is Pico en het geheim van de gouden tempel (English: Pico and the Secret of the Golden Temple).

-An Italian dub of it released by Alfadedis Entertainment, starring Tullio Solenghi as Columbus and Mino Caprio as Pico, was released on VHS.
+An Italian dub starring Tullio Solenghi as Columbus and Mino Caprio as Pico was released Alfadedis Entertainment on VHS.

 Merchandise

-A book titled Pico & Columbus, written by Anna Benthin, was released in Germany in 1991 by Loewe Bindlach, prior the film's release.
+A book titled Pico & Columbus, written by Anna Benthin, was released in 1991 by Loewe Bindlach, prior the film's release in Germany.
 It was re-released in 1993 by Habel.